Joesirven/tsa/journals/dominick_cross.md

 Plans was not working so we debugged all day to find out they were all async and shouldn't have been.

 # 5 September
-Creating a plan on the frontend is fully functional now
+Creating a plan on the frontend is fully functional now.

+# 6 September
+Creating a new plan sends the user to the plans list page.
+Edit on plan list sends to an edit plan page form and when submitted returns the user back to the plans list page.
+The current plan on the list plan page (hopefully) sends the user to the plan detail page.
+Plans list page now shows all of the plans belonging to the logged in user.